What does “Cooperative” mean? What is a Coop?

 Afternoon Adventures is offered Monday through Friday from 12:00-3:00 for a cost of $30 per day.
 Children bring a peanut/tree nut free snack and water bottle.

-Lunch Bunch is offered on Tuesday and Wednesday afternoons from 11:45 – 1:15.
+Lunch Bunch is offered on Tuesday, Wednesday, and Thursday afternoons from 11:45 – 1:15.
 Children bring a lunch.
-The cost for this program is $15 per session.
+The cost for this program is $20 per session.
+Child:staff ratios are kept smaller for Lunch Bunch.

 Early Morning Drop-off program on Monday through Friday from 8:30-9:15 AM.
 The cost is $10 and is paid for on the day it is used.